Excelsior-Technologies-Community/PHP_Laravel12_Implement_SweetAlert_React.JS/README.md

 The application contains a simple button that triggers a SweetAlert2 confirmation popup.

-## Features
+Features

-Laravel 12 with Vite
+Laravel 12 with Vite setup

 React.js integration

-SweetAlert2 popup
+SweetAlert2 confirmation popup

 No jQuery usage

-Clean project structure
+Clean and minimal project structure

-Beginner friendly
+Beginner-friendly example

 Suitable for interviews and learning

-## Requirements
+Requirements

+Make sure your system has the following installed:

 PHP 8.2 or higher